The Different Types of Sails On A Sailboat: An Easy Guide

 Code Zero

-Another benefit is that it can be used with a furler, making it easy to roll in and out.
+Another benefit is that it can be used with a furler which makes it easy to roll in and out.
 However, it can’t replace the Gennaker or Spinnaker entirely, as it is not effective at sailing angles deeper than 120 degrees.

 Storm Sails